-Туре Description Read-only The name of the group, as entered on the command line.
-Writable The maximum number of results that members of this group can access from the server from a single command.
+Field Name Туре Description Group: Read-only The name of the group, as entered on the command line.
+MaxResults: Writable The maximum number of results that members of this group can access from the server from a single command.
 The default value is unlimited.
 See the Usage Notes below for more details.
-Writable The maximum number of rows that members of this group can scan from the server from a single command.
+MaxScanRows: Writable The maximum number of rows that members of this group can scan from the server from a single command.
 The default value is unlimited.
 See the Usage Notes below for more details.
-Writable The duration (in seconds) of the validity of a session ticket created by p4 login.
+Timeout: Writable The duration (in seconds) of the validity of a session ticket created by p4 login.
 The default value is 43200 seconds (12 hours).
-Writable, multi-line The Perforce usernames of the group members.
+To create a ticket that does not expire, set the Timeout: field to 0.
+Users: Writable, multi-line The Perforce usernames of the group members.
 Each user name must be typed on its own line, and should be indented.
-Read-only Writable Writable Writable Writable,